-The Curse of Oil TV - Vakhid Akhmedov - Simon Reeve TV - Our World TV -
+The Curse of Oil TV - Vakhid Akhmedov - Simon Reeve TV - Our World: Who Won the Karabakh War?
+TV -

 After the collapse of Soviet power, Azerbaijan’s new oil fields were up for grabs.
 Hundreds of Western companies and entrepreneurs flocked here.
 History was repeating itself.
 The Curse of Oil II, BBC 2004

 A Formula One race will improve our country’s image.
 When we took an obligation to host this event two years ago, we could not forecast such a sharp decline in the oil price.
 Vakhid Akhmedov, politician

 One hundred years ago Muslim Azerbaijan used to supply half the world’s oil.
 In recent years Western oil firms have invested vast sums here.
 But officially Azerbaijan is still at war with neighbouring Armenia.
 Simon Reeve, Holidays in the Danger Zone: Places that Don’t Exist V: Nagorno Karabakh

 Azerbaijan and Armenia got their independence but a small mountainous area called Nagorno Karabakh triggered war. ibid.

 In September last year Armenia and Azerbaijan went to war.
 In 44 days of fighting, the fortunes of the two countries and their peoples were turned upside down … So who really won this war?
 And what does the future hold for people who have lived through and lost so much?
 Our World: Who Won the Karabakh War?
 BBC 2021